michaelfromyeg/michaelfromyeg/README.md

 # Michael DeMarco—@michaelfromyeg

 Hi, I'm Michael.
-I'm a third-year undergraduate student at the [University of British Columbia](https://ubc.ca) in Vancouver, BC, currently pursuing a B.Sc. in Honours Computer Science with a minor in Data Science.
+I'm a fourth-year undergraduate student at the [University of British Columbia](https://ubc.ca) in Vancouver, BC, currently pursuing a B.Sc. in Honours Computer Science with a minor in Data Science.
 I'm broadly interested in the intersection between the social sciences, linguistics, and computing, and am always looking to serve my community through innovation.

 Learn more about me on [my website](https://michaeldemar.co) and via [my resume](https://resume.michaeldemar.co).

 ## What I'm up to 🧰

-- Working at Amazon on [supply chain optimization](https://www.amazon.jobs/en/teams/scot)
+- Working at Tesla
 - Writing about CS and my life on my [blog](https://michaeldemar.co/blog) and creating content on [YouTube](https://www.youtube.com/channel/UCohoNm6NqDAetXX6MiaV_RQ)

 ## What I've done 📚

 - TA'd courses on algorithms and data structures, computer systems, data science, computational models, introduction to functional programming, and introduction to programming for non-majors
+- Interned as a Software Engineer at Amazon, where I worked on [supply chain optimization](https://www.amazon.jobs/en/teams/scot) with React, TypeScript, AWS, and more
 - Interned as a Software Engineer at Samsung Electronics, where I worked on [Samsung Knox](https://samsungknox.com/) with Node, React, Mongo, and more

 ## Where I'm headed 🚂